Subaqueous soil: Significance

-Subaqueous Soil Survey
+Subaqueous soil survey

 Several states throughout the U.S. have begun the process of mapping and inventorying subaqueous soils.
 Within NRCS, each state is responsible for determining the priority given to subaqueous soil mapping, based on their importance in local conservation concerns.

-Nitrogen Dynamics in Submerged Soil
+Nitrogen dynamics in submerged soil

 The soil condition with submergence of water (continuous or intermittent) is submerged soil.
 Such soil occurs in rice fields, wetlands, estuaries and flood plains.
 Nitrogen dynamics is different as that from aerated soil conditions affecting soil microorganisms and nitrogen cycle.